 Today I wanted to share with you how to sew a really easy snap pouch.
 I needed something for my knitting project and knew this is perfect for what I needed.
 Of course you can use it for other things as well.
 I had a couple of my testers make them as well and one of them made 12 pieces!
 She said they were so easy to make that her daughter would make them for her Girl Scout Christmas presents.

 The pattern comes in both A4/letter and A3 (A3 is just a single page!)
 I was wondering if I would make the instructions as my regular instructions booklet for all my patterns, but I decided it would take too long, so I made a front page, back page and instructions page – so you can print it out and keep it with your patterns.
 It is available in both English and Norwegian.
 Download the pattern for free here.
+I also made a video – which is available via my YouTube channel.

 Cut out pattern pieces – One outer fabric, one lining and one batting.